edmondgodwin/edmondgodwin/README.md

 ﻿- 👋 Hi, I’m @edmondgodwin
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Maven and Jenkins
+- 🌱 I’m currently learning Maven and Selenium
-- 💞️ I’m looking to collaborate on Kubernetes
+- 💞️ I’m looking to collaborate on Kubernetes and Jenkins
 - 📫 How to reach me on twitter @thehakaiva

 <!---